Patent Information Manager

 - Preparing IP landscapes and other analytical work, as needed, and making such analysis available via suitable publications, including in collaboration with partner organisations.

-- Work with the Patent Information Officer and other workstreams to establish/develop a patent monitoring and watching system for selected health technologies as per MPP’s mandate.
+- Work with the Patent Information Manager and other workstreams to establish/develop a patent monitoring and watching system for selected health technologies as per MPP’s mandate.

 - Performing other duties as assigned by the Head of Patent Information.